SMAC-Group/course_intro_statistics/slides/chapter5_07.md

 ---

-A gif is just a rendered collection of images.
-Therefore, you can easily create an animated gif of this plot by specifying the variable that could change with each images.
-Note that `gganimate` relies on some dependencies that may need to be installed outside of an R environment depending on the OS.
+Now we want to generate an animated graph for the time series data of TSLA.
+An animated graph (also known as a gif) is essentially a rendered collection of images.
+Therefore, we can easily create an animated gif for this time series by specifying the variable that is supposed to change across each image.

 ```R
 library(gifski)